TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

 *Profit*

-- **Usability**: Since your package save some internet trafic and space on hard drives, it's a bit more usable.
+- **Usability**: Since your package save some internet traffic and space on hard drives, it's a bit more usable.

 ### `.gitignore`